 Bacon Scones, Maple Syrup & Seasoned Cornish Clotted Cream £4.
 Small but mighty crumbly scones with jewels of bacon are a must have as they will give you a new outlook on scones.
 Paired with their house infused maple bacon bourbon Old Fashioned makes them even more sinful and delicious.

 Scotch quail egg, gribiche sauce £5.
-If you like scotch eggs you’ll love these, they are little marvels that will disappear as quickly as they arrive.
-My only grumble is that at £5 a pop you’d expect at least of of them as they’re tiny!
+If you like scotch eggs you’ll love these, they are little bites of loveliness that will disappear as quickly as they arrive.
+My only grumble is that at £5 a pop you’d expect the portion to be twice the size.

 Bucchleuch Scotch beef tartare, razor clams, bottarga & seaweed £14.
 Tartare isn’t my go to choice as I prefer my steak mid-rare, this however I’d order again as it was a well put together dish.
-The inherent sweetness of the razor clams and umami of the seaweed along with the bottarga (that’s cured fish roe) made for a hair-raisingly good bite.
+The inherent sweetness of the razor clams and umami of the seaweed along with the bottarga (that’s cured fish roe to save you from Googling) made for a hair-raisingly good dish to eat.

 Grilled octopus, Sobrasada, Greek yogurt & pickled gherkins £11.
-Any form of cured sausage in this case sobrasada in purée form will work with octopus.
+Any form of good quality cured sausage, in this case puréed sobrasada would want to be friends with octopus.
 The pickles provided balance to the brininess of the octopus too.

 Scottish Mussels, Fino Sherry, Pickled Carrots, Vadouvan Crumble £10.
 This dish I had the first time I came here and I love it unreservedly as the flavours hit you with rude health.
-I hope it remains on the menu!
+I hope it remains on the menu forever.

 Baba, summer berries, blueberry sorbet £8.
-The baba surrounded by succulent berries soaked in booze and nestling in fridge cold créme anglaise was intensely delicious.
+The baba, soaked in booze was surrounded by a cluster succulent berries that swam in fridge cooled créme anglaise.
+The result was intensely rewarding.
 Then you’re made even happier with a quenelle of blueberry sorbet hidden in the baba adding more layers of flavour.
-This is proof that you do not need chocolate to create a deluxe knock-out pudding.
-The proof is in the pudding!
+This is proof in the pudding (puns are unintentional) that you do not need chocolate to create a deluxe knock-out desert.

 More sorbet on a biscuit crumb for the birthday boy.
 A nice touch indeed.